 While theirs was hardly a perfect life, the Farrs were happy and productive.
-Alton was clever, offering up innovative plans and thinking, taking delight in writing a story for The Vermonter magazine about his observations of nature.
+Alton was clever, offering up innovative plans and thinking, taking delight in writing a story for The Vermonter (a forerunner of Vermont Life) magazine about his observations of nature.